 In Flash-based eLearning, a plugin used by browsers to play audio and video content runs in the background on learners’ computers.
 CVE Details, a data source of security vulnerability lists more than 1060 security vulnerabilities on the Flash player.
 Naturally, that makes the device used to access Flash-based e-learning susceptible to security threats.

-3. Promotes a Learning Culture
+3. Convert Flash to HTML5 and Promote a Learning Culture

 Can opting for Flash to HTML5 conversions promote a learning culture?
 Yes, because HTML5-based e-learning is accessible on multiple devices, learners have the flexibility to learn anytime.